incjung/blog/content/about.md

 title: About Me
 ---

-I like new adventure, new food and new friends.
+new adventure, new food and new friends.

-incjjung@gmail.com
+query to incjjung@gmail.com

 # Summary